silvererudite/personal-site/_pages/about.md

 I want to practice slow research that build foundational work.
 A lot of my idealogies are inspired from amazing researchers like Andrej Karpathy, Allen-Zhu, Kaimeng He and many others.

-Please reach out if you want to discuss a research collaboration or animes.
+Please reach out if you want to discuss a research collaboration or chat about animes.